citagi63/8byte/README.md

 Each environment (dev, staging, prod) is managed via Terraform Workspaces.

-The state files are stored remotely in AWS S3, with DynamoDB for state locking.
+The state files are stored remotely in AWS S3.

 The AWS authentication in GitHub Actions uses OIDC (no static credentials).